bruno-unna/chess/reference/uci-engine-interface.md

 		Certain options have a fixed value for <id>, which means that the semantics of this option is fixed.

-		Usually those options should not be displayed in the normal engine options window of the GUI but get a special treatment.
-"Pondering" for example should be set automatically when pondering is enabled or disabled in the GUI options.
-The same for "UCI_AnalyseMode" which should also be set automatically by the GUI.
-All those certain options have the prefix "UCI_" except for the first 6 options below.
-If the GUI gets an unknown Option with the prefix "UCI_", it should just ignore it and not display it in the engine's options dialog.
+		Usually those options should not be displayed in the normal engine options window of the GUI but get a special treatment. `Pondering` for example should be set automatically when pondering is enabled or disabled in the GUI options.
+The same for `UCI_AnalyseMode` which should also be set automatically by the GUI.
+All those certain options have the prefix `UCI_` except for the first 6 options below.
+If the GUI gets an unknown Option with the prefix `UCI_`, it should just ignore it and not display it in the engine's options dialog.

 		* <id> = Hash, type is spin

-			the value in MB for memory for hash tables can be changed, this should be answered with the first "setoptions" command at program boot if the engine has sent the appropriate "option name Hash" command, which should be supported by all engines!
+			the value in MB for memory for hash tables can be changed, this should be answered with the first `setoptions` command at program boot if the engine has sent the appropriate `option name Hash` command, which should be supported by all engines!

 			So the engine should use a very small hash first as default.